Budibase/website/content/blog/updates/2023/pricing-v3.md

 The Business plan will be removed.
 Current Business customers may remain on the legacy Business plan until 31st March 2024.

 - If you are paying monthly you can upgrade or remain on your current plan.
 On the 1st April 2024, if you are still on the legacy Business plan, you will be moved to the new Enterprise plan.
 To get a new quote, please [contact our sales team](https://budibase.com/contact).
-Customers paying annually will be moved to the Enterprise plan when their current contract ends.
+If you are paying annually, you will be moved to the Enterprise plan when your current contract ends.

 - When moving to the new Enterprise plan, you will benefit from additional new features including enforceable SSO and SCIM.
 You can also choose from an additional support options to help scale your deployments.

 - The Business plan will no longer exist for new customers.
 It's features and functionality are still available within the Enterprise plan.